Thriving Communities Initiative

 Phase I Overview

-March: Communities are invited to apply for the Thriving Communities Initiative
+March-May: Communities are invited to apply for the Thriving Communities Initiative

-April: Five communities are selected to participate in Phase l of the program
+June: Up to five communities are selected to participate in Phase l of the program

-May: Leadership development training begins for existing leaders
+Three Months (8-12 hours): Leadership development training begins for existing leaders

-August: Foundation offers full-day workshop for new and emerging leaders
+Full-day (6 hours): Foundation offers full-day workshop for new and emerging leaders

 Phase II: Developing Local AssetsSteve Shurts (left), CEO of East Central Energy and a member of the Initiative Foundation’s Board of Trustees, and Isanti County Assistant Attorney Tim Nelson have helped to elevate the community vision in Braham.